The room in which you will be taking the exam will be announced on the day of the exam in the main reception in Building G.

 Make sure that you arrive in good time.
 You will need time to find the place reserved for you.
 Five minutes before the start of the exam the invigilator (person in charge of the examination) will go through the rules and procedures for the exam.

 Students arriving 30 minutes or more after the start of the exam will not be permitted to enter the examination room.

 When you take an exam at University West you must bring some form of current identification (a passport, driving license, personal ID card).
 These documents should be placed in an easily visible position on your desk and should remain there throughout the duration of the examination.
 If you do not bring your identification you will not be allowed to take the exam.

-The only things that you are permitted to take with you into the examination room are pens, a rubber, a pencil sharpener, a ruler, your ID and Union fee receipt.
+The only things that you are permitted to take with you into the examination room are pens, a rubber, a pencil sharpener, a ruler, your ID.
 You may also bring refreshments (e.g. a bottle of water and a banana) as well as any permissible examination aids.
 Jackets, bags etc must be left in the area that is specially provided.
 The only paper that is permitted is that provided by the university.